JoachimDunkel/bac_ros_dev/evo_autonom_driving/README.md

 This repository aims at providing a plug-and-play solution, to make our robot drive inside one specific table.

-For a complete explaination take a look at my bachelor thesis: -alksjdf-
+For a complete explaination take a look at my bachelor thesis: -paper to be added-

 @Whoever will be concerned with this at Tu-Graz: